yifanzhu1592/Trinity-Algorithms-and-Data-Structures/README.md

 # Trinity-Algorithms-and-Data-Structures
-This repository contains programs I wrote in the course "Algorithms and Data Structures" at Trinity College Dublin
+This repository contains programs I wrote during the modules "Algorithms and Data Structures I" and "Algorithms and Data Structures II" at Trinity College Dublin

-I had this module in Michaelmas Term, Senior Fresh Year (Semester 1 in Year 2)
+I had these two modules in the Michaelmas Term & the Hilary Term, Senior Fresh Year (Semester 1 & 2 in Year 2)